aurelia/aurelia/docs/user-docs/developer-guides/forms/validating-form-input/README.md

   </form>
   ```

-  > `@newInstanceForScope(IValidationController)` injects a new instance of validation controller which is made available to the children of `awesome-component`.
+  > `newInstanceForScope(IValidationController)` resolves a new instance of validation controller which is made available to the children of `awesome-component`.
 More on validation controller [later](validation-controller.md).

 Here is one similar playable demo, if you want to explore on your own!